 The Company invests in both certificate of deposits and available-for-sale short term investments.
 The Company has the ability, if necessary, to liquidate without penalty any of its short term investments to meet its liquidity needs in the next twelve months.
 As such, those investments with contractual maturities greater than one year from the date of purchase are classified as short-term on the accompanying Consolidated Balance Sheets.
-The company includes unrealized gains or losses, as a component of other comprehensive income in stockholders' equity.
-If the adjustment to fair value reflects a decline in the value of the investment, the Company considers available information to determine whether the decline is "other than temporary" and, if so, reflects the change on the Consolidated Statements of Operations.
+The Company includes unrealized gains or losses, as a component of other comprehensive income in stockholders' equity.
+If the adjustment to fair value reflects a decline in the value of the investment, the Company evaluates whether any impairment is a result of a credit loss or other factors.
+This evaluation includes, but is not limited to, significant quantitative and qualitative assessments and estimates regarding credit ratings, significance of a security's loss position, adverse conditions specifically related to the security, and the payment structure of the security.
 There were no such losses recognized in the accompanying Consolidated Statements of Operations.
 Additionally, the Company recognizes any previously unrealized gain or loss at the time the Company liquidates any of its investments based on the value at the time of liquidation.
-In 2022, the Company recognized a loss of \$1,550 that were previously unrealized.
-No such gains or losses were recognized for the years ended December 31, 2021 or 2020.
+In 2023 and 2022, the Company recognized gains of \$1,437 and \$1,550, respectively, that were previously unrealized.
+No such gains or losses were recognized for the year ended December 31, 2021.